 Approximately 26 hours of field trips, Indonesian language classes and interactive cultural activities

 Approximately 16 hours of group discussions and presentations

 ACICIS assessment is based on a pass/fail basis.
 ‘Satisfactory’ indicates achievement justifying the successful completion (pass grade minimum) of the tour in Indonesia.

-To complete the Public Health Study Tour (PHST) satisfactorily, students must complete all program components of the tour by participating in all seminars, tutorials/guided activities, virtual field trips, language classes, interactive cultural activities, discussions & presentations and by submitting the required reflective journal.
+To complete the Public Health Study Tour (PHST) satisfactorily, students must complete all program components of the tour by participating in all seminars, tutorials/guided activities, field trips, language classes, interactive cultural activities, discussions & presentations and by submitting the required reflective journal.

 A student’s home university may retain the right to set and grade other assessment tasks related to the program.
 While ACICIS makes a recommendation about how much academic credit a student should be awarded for their participation in the program, it is up to individual home universities to determine their own protocols and rules for awarding academic credit to students who undertake and successfully complete the program.

 The following components are used to inform the PHST Leader’s student evaluation report:

 ||Attendance at, and participation in, all seminars, tutorials and guided activities organised by ACICIS and UI is expected.
 Evidence of familiarity for set readings will be assessed through seminar participation.

 ||Field Trips, Indonesian Language Classes & Interactive Cultural Activities

 ||Attendance at, and participation in, all field trips, Indonesian language classes and interactive cultural activities organised by ACICIS and UI is expected.